molgenis/capice/README.md

 - `xgb_classifier`: Custom [Pickled](https://docs.python.org/3/library/pickle.html) instance of
-  a [XGBClassifier](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBClassifier) instance that has successfully trained on the input data, containing additional attributes CAPICE_version and impute_values.
+  a [XGBClassifier](https://xgboost.readthedocs.io/en/latest/python/python_api.html#xgboost.XGBClassifier) instance that has successfully trained on the input data, containing additional attributes CAPICE_version and model_features.

 _Note: To load in a pickled instance of a model, use the following commands:_